julepka/leleka/README.md

 #### Output example

 Take a look at output file output.csv.
 Github opens it in readable form.
+The first transactions is typycal one when you create an account in Paypal sandbox.
 Here is an example of output file:

 ```
 TIMESTAMP,TIMEZONE,TYPE,EMAIL,NAME,TRANSACTIONID,STATUS,AMT,CURRENCYCODE,FEEAMT,NETAMT,NETUSD